Post updated on

 (or Prone Hold or Bridge)

 Lying face down raise your body so you are valancing on your toes and elbows which are positioned directly under the shoulders, ensure your neck and head are held in line with the torso.
-In addition tighten the core muscles and keep the hips up.
-Imaging you are bracing your core to prevent someone from hitting you in the stomach.
+In addition, tighten the core muscles and keep the hips up.
+Imagine you are bracing your core to prevent someone from hitting you in the stomach.
 Do not hold your breath

 Perform 2 to 3 sets of 30-60 second efforts